 “Do not doubt your success.”
 Plan and be deliberate in your steps.

-I post these thoughts today partly because ‘preparedness’ is a process that may begin with the fear of the unknown, however to actually become better prepared we must push through the fear of the unknown and take action.
+Prepping and Preparedness context?
+I post these thoughts partly because prepping and preparedness is a process that may begin with fear or concern of the unknown.
+You don’t know exactly what’s going to happen, though it could be bad… Therefore you might not know exactly what to do.
+Where to start.
+Why, and how much.
+To what extent.
+However to actually become better prepared, you must push through the fear of the unknown, and take action(s).

-Additionally, there are often many excuses as to why we might choose NOT to do something (sometimes because it may be way out of our comfort zone, or we’re afraid of the unknown), however if we force ourselves to just do it – we are often rewarded for the new experience or accomplishment.
+Additionally, there are often many excuses as to why we might choose NOT to do something.
+Sometimes because it may be way out of our comfort zone, or we’re afraid of that unknown.
+However if we force ourselves to just do it – we are often rewarded for the new experience or accomplishment.
 These things fill our lives as we look back and reflect…